thierrydutoit/iDSP/README.md

 This material is taken from third parties when available (with their own licenses), or built on purpose.

-If you want to contribute, or make suggestions or comments, [drop us a line](mailto://thierry.dutoit@umons.ac.be)
+If you want to contribute, or make suggestions or comments, [drop us a line](mailto://thierry.dutoit@umons.ac.be) If you want to create an iDSP app using the python StreamLi library, see this [How-To guide](iDSP - HowTo).